parishrutk/java-challenge/alj-java-challenge-master/readme.md

 ### 1. Rest Controller for Employee Service.
 ### 2. Employee service class and its implementation.
 ### 3. Spring security to protect rest endpoints.
-### 4. Caching layer for enabling caching for this Service.
+### 4. Caching layer for enabling caching for this Service using Hazelcast configuration.
 ### 5. Swagger configuration for API documentation.
 ### 6. WebMVC configuration and Interceptors to enable CorrelationId injection in each request.
 ### 7. Custom exception handlers and API responses and Util classes.